 All NCAA Division I athletes will receive 3 Engaged Learning points each semester when the Director of Athletics submits the roster to the Registrar.
 Their remaining points will be completed from the approved list of Engaged Learning experiences or courses.
 Points must be spread across at least two Engaged Learning categories.

 Credit bearing courses approved as Engaged Learning Experiences need not be submitted by students to earn points.
 Once a student completes a course that has been designated as Engaged Learning, points equal to the number of credits (up to a maximum of 3 points), will be automatically assigned by the Registrar’s Office.
 The Registrar’s Office will insert the course on the Engaged Learning Transcript.
 A full list of the eligible courses is available on the Engaged Learning Program webpage.

 When students engage in experiences that are not connected to academic courses, they must initiate the review and approval process themselves.
 Forms for student submissions of eligible experiences are available in BroncNation, the student engagement platform.
-Instructions for completing the forms, submission guidelines and a complete list of eligible experiences are available on the Engaged Learning Program website.
+Instructions for completing the forms, submission guidelines, and a list of many eligible experiences are available on the Engaged Learning Program website.